amalto/platform6-custom-workflow-form/README.md

 ## Getting Started

 First, make sure you have `node` and `npm` installed and usable via the command line.
+(I recommend using the latest LTS version of node which can be downloaded from [here](https://nodejs.org/en/)).

 I recommend using [Visual Studio Code](https://code.visualstudio.com/) as source code editor.
+It works great with TypeScript and React.

 You also need to have the port `9090` available on your computer.